California Republican Stronghold a Toss-Up in Early Results

 Ballots cast in-person on Election Day will be consequential for determining who will represent District 50.

-University of San Diego Political Science Professor Carl Luna told Courthouse News in an email Tuesday “the odds still favor Issa even if the early balloting seems to be breaking Democrat here and around the country.”
+Carl Luna, a professor of political science at University of San Diego, said in an email Tuesday that “the odds still favor Issa even if the early balloting seems to be breaking Democrat here and around the country.”

-“But given all the early cast ballots which seem to be breaking Democrat around the country, the national narrative that tonight you’ll have a red advantage from Election Day voting that turns into a blue shift when late mail-ins are counted may not materialize,” Luna said.
+“But given all the early cast ballots which seem to be breaking Democrat around the country, the national narrative that tonight you’ll have a red advantage from Election Day voting that turns into a blue shift when late mail-ins are counted may not materialize,” Luna wrote.

 The gig economy’s historic investment to garner voter support for its ballot measure to exempt drivers from being classified as paid employees under California’s historic employment law paid off Tuesday.